M. Jane Brady: Career

 Brady became an attorney in 1977.
 She then proceeded to serve as a prosecutor for twelve years, followed by four years of private law practice, and an unsuccessful attempt to be elected to the United States Senate seat then held by future president Joe Biden.
 In 1994 she was elected Delaware's first female attorney general, as a Republican.
 She was re-elected in 1998 and 2002.

 She resigned as attorney general in December 2005, and became a judge on the Delaware Superior Court.

-Brady is supporter of former president Donald Trump, defeated by Biden in the 2020 presidential election.
+Brady is a supporter of Donald Trump, defeated by Biden in the 2020 presidential election.
 In the aftermath of the storming of the Capitol by a mob of Trump supporters, Brady claimed that Trump bore no responsibility for the riot and opposed efforts to remove him from office.
 Brady has also claimed that election "irregularities" occurred in the 2020 election due to mail-in voting.

+In 2019, Brady became the chair of the Delaware Republican Party.
+She stepped down as chairwoman in 2023 and joined as co-chair of A Better Delaware on May 3, 2023.